hrcn/pushkin/docs/source/setup/getPushkin.rst

 Get Pushkin
 =========================

-To install Pushkin, you will need `wget`, which is easily installed using Homebrew or another package manager.

-After installing `wget`, visit https://github.com/pushkin-consortium/pushkin_quickinstall and follow the instructions.
-This will download everything you need and set up the Command Line Tools (CLT).

-.. note:: These docs assume that the  command 'pushkin' points to the CLT.
-If you choose not to do this, be aware that most of the docs will not work.

 Pushkin relies on the following programs, which can easily be installed with Homebrew - if you're on a Mac - or another package manager:
 - node
 - npm
 - envsubst
+- wget

+After installing these, visit https://github.com/pushkin-consortium/pushkin_quickinstall and follow the instructions.
+This will download everything you need and set up the Command Line Tools (CLT).

+.. note:: These docs assume that the  command 'pushkin' points to the CLT.
+If you choose not to do this, be aware that most of the docs will not work.

-Once these are installed, run ``pushkin init`` to automated installing packages and setting up the Pushkin environment.
+Once these are installed, run ``pushkin init`` to automatically install packages and set up the Pushkin environment.

 Once you've got Pushkin downloaded and installed, see :ref:`new-quiz` to make a quiz.